JohnArchieMckown/bash/README-zos.md

 git branch bash-4.2-zos bash-4.2
 git checkout bash-4.2-zos

-At the time of the above, this forked the new branch from commit 495aee441b75276e38c75694ccb455bb6463fdb9
+At the time that I did the above, this forked the new branch from commit 495aee441b75276e38c75694ccb455bb6463fdb9

 All changes were made in the bash-4.2-zos branch.
-The simple way to see what the changes are is to:  git diff bash-4.2 bash-4.2-zos
+The simple way to see what the changes are is to do the command: git diff bash-4.2 bash-4.2-zos

 The file dist.pax.Z was created after a successful configure, make, and make install on z/OS 2.1.
 It contains only the files needed to run BASH.